Everything You Need to Know About Princess Cut Diamonds

-Princess cut diamonds are the second most popular shape behind round diamonds.
-Princess cuts have a square (sometimes rectangular) shape with pointed corners and many small facets (up to 76).
-It is a brilliant cut.
+Princess cut diamonds really are royalty in the diamond world.
+Princess diamonds, which are one of the square cut diamonds, are the second most popular shape behind round diamonds.
+And, like the stones that rank slightly above them, princess cut stones are brilliant cut.
+Princess cuts have a square (sometimes rectangular) shape with pointed corners and up to 76 small facets.
 On a GIA report, you’ll see it called a square modified brilliant.
-Princess cuts originated in the United States and while they have more depth than the round cut diamonds, their faceting reduces the visibility of inclusions.
+But while these stones, which originated in the United States, have a gorgeous sparkle and daring corners, there's a lot more to love about these square shaped diamonds -- like the fact that their faceting reduces the visibility of flaws, or inclusions, in the diamond.
 To learn more about princess cut history, origin and popularity.

-It is a common belief that the princess diamond history goes way back to the 1970s, when a new shape, the Barion Cut, was introduced by Basil Watermeyer.
-This particular cut was somewhat difficult to make, because of the asymetrical lines.
-The true nature of the princess diamond origin goes back to an even longer period, 1961 to be exact, when a diamond cutter who was based in London, Arpad Nagy, created what was known then as a profile cut, which was then known as the princess cut.
-After a few years, Betzalel Ambar, Ygal Perlman and Israel Itzkowitz caused the cut to be popularly known as the “princess cut.
+How long has this gorgeous cut been around?
+Well, there's some confusion there.
+Many believe the history of the princess cut dates back to the 1970s when a new shape, the Barion Cut, was introduced by Basil Watermeyer.
+This particular cut was actually more a combination of the emerald cut and the marquise cut.
+Princess diamonds actually date back to 1961 when a diamond cutter who was based in London, Arpad Nagy, created what was known then as a profile cut.
+That same cut is now known as the princess cut.
+After a few years, Betzalel Ambar, Ygal Perlman, and Israel Itzkowitz popularized the new name, which is why we all known them now as “princess cut".

 Depth % for Princess Diamonds

 Princess diamond size chart